 27 English teachers walked into a bar.
 Not really–they blogged.
 Seriously!
 27 of us got together and created a series of blog posts called The 12 Days of December.
-You should read ALL THE POSTS and enter the DRAWING for these four awesome prizes!
+You should read ALL THE POSTS.

-Do student associate comfort and job with writing?
+Do student associate comfort and joy with writing?
 Maybe not.
 Here are four ways to make writing instruction a more peaceful process.

 Deliver instruction in really small chunks.